FREE SHIPPING on orders over $75 International: over $250

 At the end of the day, it doesn't really matter whether the teapot is fully handmade or half handmade.
 What matters is whether or not it does a good job transforming tea taste.

-Having said that, don't go crazy on looking for famous masters working with old clays unless you can really feel the difference that it does to a tea.
+Having said that, don't go crazy looking for famous masters working with old clays unless you can really feel the difference that it does to a tea.
 To notice such intricacies usually requires a developed palate and experience.

-How to take care of Yixing teapot?
+How to Take Care of a Yixing Teapot?

 Important note: don't brew tisanes in unglazed teapots that you are not planning to dedicate strictly to herbal tea.
 Many non-camellia sinensis plants have very potent oils that will be impossible to remove.